The project manager position has always been the key link among team members, keeping them focused and accountable for their work.

 Timesheet example in Paymo

-To help you with your responsibility of maintaining accurate daily timesheets, use project management software with a time tracker function or time tracking tools automate everything.
+To help you with your responsibility of maintaining accurate daily timesheets, use project management software with a time tracker function or time tracking tools to automate everything.

 All you have to do is click on a digital stopwatch (or time tracker) when you start and end work on a task.